djeada/Databases-Notes/notes/03_sql/02_data_definition_language_ddl.md

 This command sets up a `departments` table with:

-- `department_id`: A unique identifier for each department.
+- The `department_id` serves as a unique identifier for each department, ensuring distinct identification in the database.
-- `department_name`: The name of the department.
+- The `department_name` represents the name assigned to each department for identification and reference.
-- `manager_id`: The ID of the manager overseeing the department.
+- The `manager_id` corresponds to the ID of the manager responsible for overseeing the department's operations.

 **Table Structure:**